 This painting?
 Gosh, there are several layers that are coming through with this painting.
 There are at least five layers.
 So, there were five times I transformed it in something different.

 Sometimes you just have to start over completely.
 And it’s all okay.
 It’s all okay.
 So, there’s this sense of relief and joy that culminates when I come to the end of a painting.
 And I’m just about there.
 Trusting intuition is part of the process.

 I went to school for art, and after graduating, I couldn’t paint for 10 years.
 I couldn’t do anything for 10 years that had to do with [visual] art.
 I had to let everything that I learned percolate.
 And so I’m glad that I’m back and making work.
 It feels good to me.

 I hope you’re having a beautiful day!

-This painting will be featured in an art show on October 1, (2021) unless it gets purchased before then, The show is at the HeartBox in Flagstaff, Arizona, so check it out.
+This painting will be featured in an art show on October 1, (2021).
+The show is at the HeartBox in Flagstaff, Arizona, so check it out.
 I’m pretty stoked.

 For one month, the show will be up at the HeartBox Gallery, beginning October 1st, 2021.

 The HeartBox Gallery

 17 N San Francisco St Suite 1B, Flagstaff, AZ 86001

 4 thoughts on “The end (and beginning) of a (new) Era”